kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 This proposal presents 2 new CRD objects to express the needs of the LLM Instance Gateway. **BackendPool** and **LLMUseCase** (names up for debate).
 The BackendPool is the logical grouping of compute, owned by the Inference Platform Admin persona.
 While the LLMUseCase defines the serving objectives of a specific model or LoRA adapter, and is owned by the LLM Use Case Owner.

+**NOTE: Some routing terms are defined in the [glossary](./glossary.md) file, to more deeply describe how we will handle behaviors like priority and fairness**

 ## Goals

 - Drive concensus on direction of LLM Instance Gateway Solution